redpesk-common/gps-binding/README.md

 ### JSON Answer format

-The content of the answer is rawly comming from the libgps, you can find a lot of information about them direclty in this library.
+The content of the answer is rawly coming from the libgps, you can find a lot of information about them directly in this library.
 Here is the Json content :

 | Key                   | Type		| Description                                           |